khilang/khi/design.md

 The selected structure variants, nil, text, dictionaries, tables, compositions and patterns, cover the corresponding considered data structures.
 Furthermore, each have a satisfactory textual representation.

+#### Patterns

+A pattern represents a specific parameterized structure.
+It is left a little vague, but this allows it to cover many important data structures.
+By *specific*: they can represent any of an unbounded number of commands, enum variants, placeholders and other name-identified data structures.
+By *parameterized*: these commands and enums can take arguments and values.
+Attributes allow them to represent XML-tags or to be configured, which is sometimes useful.

 #### Argument application